Dr Laura Wyness, RNutr

 Suzanne completed her PhD in October 2018 in the department of Dietetics, Nutrition & Biological Sciences at Queen Margaret University, where her research focussed on the influence of oat beta-glucan on acute appetite and energy intakes in both normal and overweight individuals.
 Suzanne has collaborated with DSM Nutritional Products Ltd. and Nairn’s Oatcakes Ltd. to carry out her Doctoral studies.

-Suzanne is passionate about public engagement and has volunteered at Orkney International Science Festival and local Midlothian schools where she has delivered nutrition and health focussed sessions to primary school children.
+Suzanne is passionate about public engagement and has volunteered at Orkney International Science Festival and local schools across Edinburgh and Dundee, where she has delivered nutrition and health focussed sessions to primary school children.

-Suzanne enjoys travelling (and trying out local cuisine!), debunking diet & nutrition myths and is a self-confessed gut health nerd!
-She hopes to continue her research by undertaking a post doc.
+Suzanne enjoys travelling (and trying out local cuisine!), debunking diet & nutrition myths and is a self-confessed gut-health nerd!

 Vicki Pyne, RNutr